 - 1 tsp sesame oil

 - 1/4 cup vegetable broth

 - 1 gram agar powder

 - several cups of vegetable oil, placed in the freezer for an hour to chill

 - an empty tall beer glass, placed in the freezer an hour to chill

 for the tofu

-Reduce the heat to medium.
-Add in the sesame oil, soy sauce and mirin.
+- In a separate clean saucepan, heat sesame oil, soy sauce and mirin over medium heat until it just begins to simmer.
 Stir well, then add in the vinegar, then sprinkle the brown sugar over the top.
 Add in the water and cornstarch mixture, stir until thickened, then remove immediately from the heat.

 - Spoon the sauce over the top of the tofu cubes, then garnish with the sriracha pearls and sesame seeds.
 Serve immediately.